unjs/consola/README.md

 Wraps both std and console.

-Console uses std in the underlying so calling `wrapStd` redirects console too.
+console uses std in the underlying so calling `wrapStd` redirects console too.
 Benefit of this function is that things like `console.info` will be correctly redirected to the corresponding type.

 #### `pause()` `resume()`